lolNickFox/website/content/home/about.md

 +++

 I am a research scientist at the Center for Open Science currently working on the SCORE project.
-I am also a methodologist with the Psychological Science Accelerator.
+I am also a methodologist and metascientist with the Psychological Science Accelerator.